robscr/WebDev/README.md

 Be sure to commit regularly, to provide robust version control.
 Probably also a good idea to only change one document at a time between commits.

+## Pulling from Main
+After pulling from main, push to your branch on origin (e.g. origin Lachy) to keep that branch up to date